-As a visionary within the realm of biotechnology, Carsten Thiel’s leadership, expertise, and professional experience has been parlayed into the successful launch of various high-profile medical products, such as Strensiq, Prolia, Vectibix and Neulasta.
+As a visionary within the realm of biotechnology, Carsten Thiel, President of Europe for EUSA Pharma, his leadership, expertise, and professional experience has been parlayed into the successful launch of various high-profile medical products, such as Strensiq, Prolia, Vectibix and Neulasta.
 Not only has he spearheaded the market launch of many medical breakthrough therapies, but his direct involvement has improved the lives of thousands of patients.
 With medical ethics at the forefront of his decision making, Thiel’s convictions often called for the revamping of existing medical protocols, and overhauls that resulted in more cohesive patient care, and an all-encompassing provider-patient relationship.

 Born in Berlin, Carsten Thiel was an exemplary student, and eventually studied chemistry in Marburg.
 Wanting to experience a traditional Anglo-Saxon educational system, Thiel later attended the University of Bristol in the southwest of the UK.
 Throughout this time, he studied organic chemistry, and later focused his specialization in biochemistry, after receiving a Bachelor of Science degree.
 To finalize his formal education, Carsten Thiel attended the prestigious Max Planck Institute for Biophysical Chemistry, where he completed his PhD in Molecular Biology.